-Thailand, a country of unparalleled beauty, white sandy beaches and clear blue seas.
+Thailand, a country of unparalleled beauty, white sandy beaches, and clear blue seas.
 Small islands of rugged rocks that spark the imagination of times gone by.
 A country of delectable cuisine full of spices and heavenly ingredients.
 The land of smiles where people are disarmingly friendly and respectful.
 A country I love.
 My home.
 Thailand is also a country where the pavements are in fact roads.

 It’s not just because drivers use red traffic lights as ‘advice’ rather than a rule but because it’s just a whole lot easier to get around if you drive on the pavement.